micmejia/bible-dump/AMPC/Ephesians/Eph 2.md

-And He raised us up together with Him and made us sit down together [giving us [^b]joint seating with Him] in the heavenly sphere [by virtue of our being] in Christ Jesus (the Messiah, the Anointed One).
+And He raised us up together with Him and made us sit down together [giving us joint seating with Him] in the heavenly sphere [by virtue of our being] in Christ Jesus (the Messiah, the Anointed One).